What is Automation Testing (Ultimate Guide to Start Test Automation)

 Does this statement sound logical to you?

-If yes, then congratulations, you are now thinking about Test Automation, which is the center point that we are going to discuss in this series of informative tutorials.
+If yes, you are now thinking about Test Automation, which is the focal point that we are going to discuss in this series of informative tutorials.

-Imagine yourself n the first day at your job as an SQA.
-You are presented with an application to be tested.
+Imagine yourself on the first day at your job as an SQA.
+You will be presented with an application to be tested.
 It’s an ERP application containing 100s of forms and thousands of reports.
-You begin your exploratory testing by opening a form which contains around 50 different fields.
+You can begin your exploratory testing by opening a form containing around 50 different fields.

 Suggested reading =>> Top Online Automation Testing Courses

 Now comes the third day, a developer has again released a newer version.
-Now you again have to test that form to make sure that no regression issue is found.
-Same 20 minutes.
-Now you feel a little bored.
+Now you test that form to make sure that no regression issue is found.
+It will last for 20 minutes.
+You’re starting to feel a bit bored now.

-Now imagine 1 month from now on, newer versions are constantly releasing and on every release, you have to test this lengthy form plus 100 of other forms like this, just to make sure that no regression is there.
+Now imagine 1 month from now, newer versions are constantly releasing and on every release, you have to test this lengthy form plus 100 of other forms like this, just to make sure that no regression is there.

-Now you feel angry.
-You feel tired.
-You begin to skip steps.
-You fill around only 50% of the total fields.
+Now you feel angry and tired.
+You begin to skip the steps.
+You only fill around only 50% of the total fields.
 Your accuracy is not the same, your energy is not the same and definitely, your steps are not the same.

 And one day, the client reports the same bug in the same form.
 You feel pathetic.
 You feel unconfident now.
-You think you are not competent enough.
+You think you are inadequate in terms of skills.
 Managers are questioning your ability.

 I have a news for you; this is the story of 90% of the manual testers out there.
 You are not different.

-Whenever such a situation arises, you should automate your test case.
+Whenever such a situation arises, automate your test case.
 Test automation is your friend.
-It will help you to focus on new functionality while taking care of the regressions.
+It will help you focus on new functionality while taking care of the regressions.
 With automation, you can fill that form in less than 3 minutes.

-The script will fill all the fields and tell you the result along with screenshots.
+The script will fill all the fields and let you know the result along with screenshots.
 In case of failure, it can pinpoint the location where the test case failed, thus helping you to reproduce it with ease.

-Automation costs are really higher initially.
-It includes the cost of the tool, then the cost of the automation testing resource and his/her training.
+Automation costs can be really high initially.
+This includes the cost of the tool and the cost of the automation testing resource and his/her training.

 The above scenario is not the only case when you will need automation testing.
 There are several situations, which cannot be tested manually.